 For narcolepsy: The exact cause is uncertain, but may relate to a loss of orexin signaling for some people.
 (Orexin is a neurotransmitter that helps regulate your sleep and wake states.)
 The hypothalamus in the brain releases orexin to help stimulate other brain regions to help keep you awake.
 If there is not enough orexin, normal sleep and wake patterns sometimes blur.

 - Rare brain lesions from tumors or strokes.

-For fatigue: Since it is likely a sign of another problem, your doctor will focus on finding and treating that.
+For fatigue: Since it is likely a sign of another problem, your healthcare provider will focus on finding and treating that.

-If a primary cause is not found, your doctor may recommend:
+If a primary cause is not found, your healthcare provider may recommend:

 - Cognitive behavioral therapy.
 It challenges beliefs and awareness of your fatigue, helping you control symptoms and change behavior that may make your condition worse.